MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/dnsclient/Remove-DnsClientDohServerAddress.md

 ```

 ## DESCRIPTION
-The **Remove-DnsClientDohServerAddress** cmdlet removes a DNS-over-HTTPS (DoH) server configuration from the supported DoH servers.
+The **Remove-DnsClientDohServerAddress** cmdlet removes DNS-over-HTTPS (DoH) server configurations from the supported DoH servers.

 ## EXAMPLES